LisaYllander92/SQL_LAB_DE25_LisaYllander/dashboard/pages/sakila.md

 <Details title='Information'>

-  In this page you will find some of the EDA based on the Sakila database.
+  In this report you will find some of the EDA based on the Sakila database.
 There are statistcs focusing on film properties, top actors, top movie categorys and customers etc.
 </Details>